Agnostic Visual Recommendation Systems: Open Challenges and Future Directions: A Review of VRSs

-\textbf{VRS evaluation metrics}: We refer the reader to \cite{bobadilla2013recommender} for a review of recommender systems and their evaluation, as this is out of scope in this survey.
-First, we note that, as anticipated in Section \ref{sec:problem_formulation}, all systems evaluate the performance only with reference to the (binary) ground truth represented by annotated data, rather than providing some measurable notion of perceptual insightfulness.
-All works presented in the literature adopt standard evaluation metrics for recommender systems: i.e., Recall@k (used in Multivision and Table2Chart), and Hits@k (used in KG4Vis) However, VizML, DeepEye, and mTreeVRS use evaluation metrics such as accuracy, precision, recall and F1 without considering the ranking aspect of the suggested visualizations, leading to an incomplete understanding of the model performances.
-Additionally, DracoLearn and Multivision rely on ranked accuracy to account for the imbalance phenomenon.
-Differently, Data2Vis uses custom metrics such as Language Syntax Validity (LSV) and Grammar Syntax Validity (GSV) to address the lack of appropriate metrics for sequence-to-sequence models in evaluating the transformation of data into visualizations.
+We first note that, as anticipated in Section \ref{sec:problem_formulation}, all VRSs evaluate the performance only concerning the (binary) ground truth represented by annotated data rather than providing some measurable notion of perceptual insightfulness.
+"Good" visualizations are only those generated by some user concerning a given test set of data-viz pairs.
+Consequently, all works presented in the literature adopt standard evaluation metrics for recommender systems\footnote{We refer the reader to \cite{bobadilla2013recommender} for a review of general-purpose recommender systems and their evaluation, as this is out of scope in this survey.}: i.e., Recall@k (used in Multivision and Table2Chart), and Hits@k (used in KG4Vis).
+However, VizML, DeepEye, and mTreeVRS use evaluation metrics such as accuracy, precision, recall, and F1 without considering the ranking aspect of the suggested visualizations, leading to an incomplete understanding of the model performances.
+Additionally, Multivision relies on ranked accuracy to account for the imbalance phenomenon.
+Differently, Data2Vis uses custom metrics such as Language Syntax Validity (LSV) and Grammar Syntax Validity (GSV) to address the lack of appropriate metrics for sequence-to-sequence models in evaluating data transformation into visualizations.
 KG4Vis, besides relying on Hits@k \cite{bordes2013translating} for evaluating the performances of their VRS, uses accuracy to determine whether the features used in a particular recommended visualization belong to either one of the axes (binary classification).
+In a distinctive approach, LIDA involves custom metrics such as Visualization Error Rate (VER) and Self-Evaluated Visualization Quality (SEVQ) to address the challenge of evaluating LLM-generated visualizations.
+VER is intended to measure the percentage of visualizations that can be correctly compiled; differently, SEVQ is involved to measure the quality of the visualization.
 Finally, Wide\&Deep relies on nDCG@k, a modified version of the classic nDCG metric, to account for a correct evaluation of the relevance of the suggested visualizations in VRS.

-\subsection{Open challenges}
+\section{Open Challenges}

-Implementing VRS presents challenges that require more robust and effective systems.
-We identified five recurrent and critical challenges currently hindering the advancement of this research field.
+Implementing A-VRSs presents challenges that require more robust and effective systems.
+We identified five recurrent and critical challenges currently hindering the advancement of this potentially disruptive research field in the hope that this may guide future studies.